infiniteNIL/RubyMotionTemplates/README.md

 ## Installation

-Just place the templates folders (the ones under osx or ios) you want in ~/Library/RubyMotion/templates
+Just place the template folders (the ones under osx or ios) you want in ~/Library/RubyMotion/template

 ## Usage